T-13/betaflight/docs/boards/Board - STM32Discovery.md

 ## Example Assembly

 As an example of full assembly, [feriCopterV1](https://github.com/Nailim/feriCopterV1) is completely custom built drone as part of a student project.
-Includes simple 3D printed frame, parts list, assembly and pin connection instructions, providing a great entry-point to anyone who wants to assemble their own little drone cheaply and learn more about how everything works.
+Includes a 3D printable frame, parts list, assembly and pin connection instructions, providing a great entry-point to anyone who wants to assemble their own little drone cheaply and learn more about how everything works.

-It is based on `STM32F3DISCOVERY` target, required changes in Configurator are noted below.
+It is based on `STM32F3DISCOVERY` target, but also supports `STM32F411DISCOVERY` (modified F3 model).
+Required changes in Configurator are noted below.
 Also refer to [Target Pins](#pins) table for other Discovery boards.
 Additional non-pin changes are noted below.

 **Configurator:**